A Nurse’s Guide to Student Loan RefinancingMay 14, 2020

 1. Nurse Corps Loan Repayment Program

 Under the Nurse Corps Loan Repayment Program, the Health Resources and Services Administration (HRSA) will pay up to 85% of your unpaid nursing education debt.
 In exchange, you must commit to working for at least two years in a critical shortage facility or serve as nurse faculty in an eligible school of nursing.
-For more information, visit the HRSA website.
+For more information about HRSA, visit the HRSA website, or click here to learn more about student loan forgiveness for nurses.

 2. Public Service Loan Forgiveness (PSLF)